Terminus Côte-Vertu

-Terminus Côte-Vertu is an Exo bus terminus partly north and partly south of the Côte-Vertu Metro station.
+Terminus Côte-Vertu is an ARTM bus terminus partly north and partly south of the Côte-Vertu Metro station.
 It is located in the borough of Saint-Laurent in Montreal, Quebec, Canada.

 Before this new terminus was built, all bus stops were located on the streets near the Metro station entrances.
 This created a lot of traffic jams on Côte-Vertu and Decarie boulevards.
 The buses heading to the West Island were inconveniently located at the Edouard-Laurin street entrance.
 The southern portion of the terminus occupies part of what was once the Edouard-Laurin Streetcar Terminus.

 Connecting bus routes

 North site platforms are used exclusively by Société de transport de Montréal (STM) buses, with the remainder of the STM routes using curb side bus stops on Côte-Vertu Boulevard, Decarie Boulevard and Gohier Street.
-The south site is used by Société de transport de Laval (STL) and La Presqu'Île sector buses.
+The south site is used by Société de transport de Laval (STL) and Exo buses.